AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-All the tags are [JSONata compliant](https://docs.jsonata.org/overview.html).
+All the tags are [JSONata compliant](https://docs.jsonata.org/overview.html).<br/>
+All tags should be kept within a 1000-character limit.

 ## Placeholder Variables